 This convention has been signed by more than 161 countries.

-Of course, as in virtually all international conventions, countries can make reservations on particular points (Article I (3) of the New York convention), and in particular may provide to apply the convention that:
+Of course, as in virtually all international conventions, countries can make reservations on particular points (Article I (3) of the New York convention), and in particular may provide for the application of the Convention only:

 - arbitrations in member countries;

-- if the nature of the arbitration is of a commercial nature according to national law.
+- whether the nature of the arbitration is of a commercial nature under the national law.

-In addition, article VII of the New York convention provides that member states may have more favorable provisions vis-à-vis the person requesting the execution of an arbitration award in their territory.
+In addition, Article VII of New York convention provides that Member States may have more favorable provisions vis-à-vis the person requesting the enforcement of an arbitral award in their territory.

-According to New York convention (article V), there are only 7 reasons to refuse the application of an arbitration award:
+According to New York convention (Article V), there are only 7 grounds for refusing the application of an arbitral award:

-- the sentence is contrary to the public policy of the country where the execution is sought (may be raised ex officio by the judge)
+- the sentence is contrary to the public order of the country where the execution is sought (may be raised ex officio by the judge)

 - the parties were unable or the arbitration clause is invalid

-- the award goes beyond the initial framework of arbitration;
+- the award goes beyond the original framework of the arbitration;

-- l & #8217; arbitration has not followed the rules applicable to it;
+- the arbitration did not follow the rules applicable to it;

-- decision n & #8217; is not yet mandatory or has been canceled by the competent court.
+- the decision is not yet binding or has been annulled by the competent court.

-But we will immediately note that the cause of non-execution relating to & #8217; cancellation of & #8217; a decision by the competent court has not been reproduced in French law.
-This is possible, as it is more favorable to the person requesting execution (Article VII of the New York convention).
+But we will note immediately that the cause of non-execution relating to the annulment of a decision by the competent court has not been reproduced in French law.
+This is possible because it is more favorable to the person who requires enforcement (Article VII of New York convention).